Six weeks after the film’s Australian theatrical release, Barbie merchandise is already showing up in thrift stores.

 A significant part of the Barbie-core trend is the plethora of fashion brands that have capitalised on the hype to sell Barbie-related collections.
 Fashion brands Zara, Boohoo, Cotton On, Primark, Vans and Gap have all released some petrifyingly pink clothing lines.
 “Barbie fashion” and related search terms are at a 15-year high in Australia, which speaks to the unprecedented success of the marketing campaign in convincing consumers to buy into the trend.

-Boohoo’s Barbie collection sold out in record time and the many “Barbie-core hauls” on TikTok have more than 1.1 billion people tuning in to see the clothes unboxed.
+Boohoo’s Barbie collection sold out in record time and the some of the “Barbie-core hauls” on TikTok have had up to 20 million viewers tuning to see the clothes unboxed.
 Even fashion influencer Elizabeth Cao, who has more than 180,000 TikTok followers is not immune.
 “As an influencer myself, I even get influenced by other, bigger celebrities and influencers wearing certain trends.
 And I'm like, ‘Oh my God, I have to hop on to that’.”

 Tamzin Rollason, a sustainable fashion expert and researcher at RMIT’s Centre for Urban Research, said “usually fashion is really good at making use of other opportunities to make people want to buy more.
 I think in this case, the film has made use of fashion to draw people into the film.”